MiRo1310/ioBroker.alexa-timer-vis/README.md

 * New State, "Input Device"
 ### 0.1.6 (17.01.2022)
 * numbers from 1-9 are always displayed as two digits, 1 => 01
+* When you update to this or a newer Version, please delete the timer folders or delete the whole adapter, otherwise errors will occur
 ### 0.1.5 (08.01.2022)
 * New keywords added
 ### 0.1.4 (05.01.2022)